vita4144/vibe-coding-qualitypipeline/README.md

 **2. Update Database Link**
 Locate the node named **"Check RLS"**.
 • **Action:** Paste your **Supabase Project URL** into the URL field.
+The URL should be your endpoint to check RLS status, example: https://your_project.supabase.co/functions/v1/check-rls-status
 ****

 **3. Set Your Chat ID**